Independent Publishers Book Fair

 Bank Street Arts

-32-40 Bank Street, Sheffield, S1 2DS
+Sheffield, S1 2DS

-Book Fair: 11am – 5pm (admission free)
+Book Fair: 11am – 6pm (admission free)

-A one-day book fair at Sheffield’s Bank Street Arts, bringing some of our most innovative artists and independent presses together under one roof.
+With an emphasis on craft, collaboration, and community, this special one-day event at Sheffield’s Bank Street Arts brings some of our most innovative artists and independent presses together under one roof.
 The fair will include handmade artists’ books, poetry, fiction, art writing, literary criticism, zines, and much more.
-A not-to-be-missed opportunity to see and buy some beautiful editions and meet the publishers and artists involved.
+A not-to-be-missed opportunity to see and buy some beautiful editions, and to meet the publishers and artists involved.

 Publishers taking part in the book fair include:

 Rachael Hand’s artists’ books enquire into the relationships between aesthetic properties, embodiment, and meaning, and the idea of the codex as an interface with ‘virtual reality’. @RachaelHandArt